What every best Cooktops has:

 Because heat transfers directly, induction cooktops are nearly twice as energy efficient as gas or radiant electric cooktops, meaning they heat up in far less time.
 They're also safer.
 If a child accidentally moves a pan, the pan heat immediately decreases, and the elements themselves stay much cooler than a traditional electric or gas burner.

 The CHP9530SJSS features four induction burners that range in size from 6 to 11 inches and in power from 1,800 to 3,700 watts.
 Glide Touch controls let you set heating levels precisely with one swipe.
-Other features include a SyncBurner mode that operates the two 7-inch burners together for large pots and pans, or rectangular cookware, such as a griddle (and one is included with the oven); a melt setting; and timers that can display cooking time remaining for each element.
+Other features include a SyncBurner mode that operates the two 7-inch burners together to accommodate large pots and pans, or rectangular cookware, such as a griddle (and one is included with the oven); a melt setting; and timers that can display cooking time remaining for each element.
 Safety features include a control lockout to prevent accidental operation and hot-surface lights for each burner.

-The cooktop is also available in a 36-inch model as the GE Cafe CHP9536SJSS (Est. $2,100).
+This cooktop is also available in a 36-inch model as the GE Cafe CHP9536SJSS (Est. $2,100).
 It's identical save for the addition of a fifth element (8 inches, 3,200 watts).

 You do give up a little in the features and styling department with the Frigidaire, however.
-While performance is good nonetheless, the maximum element power of this four-element model is 3,400 watts.
+While performance is good, the maximum element power of this four-element model is 3,400 watts.
 There are also some missing niceties, like the ability to bridge elements and individual timers for each element.
 The cooktop is basic black, without the added pizazz of the stainless steel trim.